dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 ## Generalization

 This approach is versatile.
 We can apply it virtually to any type, such as `String`, `Uuid`, and more.
 Imagine you need to separate passwords from usernames in your code?
-By creating nominal types such as `type Username = Input<UsernameMarker>` and `type Password = Input<PasswordMarker>` over a generic type `Input<T>` holding a PhantomData, you can clearly enforce the separation in your code.
+By creating phantom types such as `type Username = Input<UsernameMarker>` and `type Password = Input<PasswordMarker>` over a generic type `Input<T>` holding a PhantomData, you can clearly enforce the separation in your code.

 # Conclusion

 Rust's type system is powerful.
 We can use it to enforce semantic correctness right at the type level.
-PhantomData is a neat little trick in our Rust toolbox, that allow us to create rich nominal types in our code.
+PhantomData is a neat little trick in our Rust toolbox, that allow us to create rich phantom types in our code.
 They are an effective strategy to write more robust and error-resistant code.